stablecarbon/fiatgateway_ethcontracts/README.md

 	CUSD is a Permissioned ERC20 Token whose methods are protected by a Regulator

-	WhitelistedToken is also a PermissionedToken and is two-convertible into CUSD`
+	WhitelistedToken is also a PermissionedToken and is two-way convertible into CUSD`

 ## Deployment Addresses: